UltraCart/rest_api_v2_sdk_csharp/README.md

 - **Flow**: accessCode
 - **Authorization URL**: https://secure.ultracart.com/rest/v2/oauth/authorize
 - **Scopes**:
+  - affiliate_read: Allows you to read affiliate information.
+  - affiliate_write: Allows you to write affiliate information.
   - auto_order_read: Allows you to read auto order information.
   - auto_order_write: Allows you to write auto order information.
   - chargeback_read: Allows you to read chargeback information.
   - chargeback_write: Allows you to write chargeback information.
   - checkout_read: Allows you to read checkout information.
   - checkout_write: Allows you to write checkout information.
+  - coupon_read: Allows you to read coupon information.
+  - coupon_write: Allows you to write coupon information.
   - customer_read: Allows you to read customer information.
   - customer_write: Allows you to write customer information.
   - fulfillment_read: Allows you to read fulfillment information.